Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Varsity Lakes has 43 active public transport stops that operate a mix of train and bus services.
-These stops are served by 30 individual routes, which together provide 3203 weekly passenger trips.
-The accessibility of these transport services is rated as good, with residents typically located within 203 meters from the nearest stop.
+Varsity Lakes has 43 active public transport stops offering a mix of train and bus services.
+These are served by 30 routes providing 3203 weekly passenger trips in total.
+Transport accessibility is rated good, with residents typically living 203 meters from the nearest stop.
+Most residents commute outward daily using cars, which remain the dominant mode at 90%.
+On average, there are 1.3 vehicles per dwelling, lower than the regional average.
+According to the 2021 Census, 15.9% of residents work from home, a figure possibly influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport